backplane-cloud/.github/profile/README.md

-# Backplane Cloud Abstraction API
-> [!NOTE]
-> Backplane is currently looking for Beta Testers To find out more visit [Backplane Beta Program](https://backplane.dev/docs/beta/)

 ![](newlogo.png)
 - [About](https://backplane.dev/about/)
 - [Documentation](https://backplane.dev/docs/)
 - [Quick Start](https://backplane.dev/docs/quick-start/)

+#  Backplane API

-Backplane is a Cloud Abstraction API for simplifying multi-cloud integration for organisations.
+Project Backplane is an open-source Cloud Abstraction API for simplifying multi-cloud integration for organisations.
+It has been open-sourced by Backplante Software Ltd, a UK-based software development company building cloud tooling to simplifying multi-cloud integration.

-The key features of Backplane are:
+> [!NOTE]
+> Backplane is currently looking for Beta Testers To find out more visit [Backplane Beta Program](https://backplane.dev/docs/beta/)

 ## Core Features